 - Operating and incorporated in the United States

 - Demonstrated understanding of the costs associated with exporting and doing business with foreign purchasers, including the costs of freight forwarding, customs brokers, packing, and shipping

-- Small business exporting goods or services of U.S. origin or that have at least 51% or more U.S. content.
+- Exporting goods or services of U.S. origin or that have at least 51% or more U.S. content.

 California STEP Partners

-The California STEP network consists of STEP Partners across the state that have extensive experience in helping small businesses export, which has been recognized by four (4) Presidential “E-awards” for exporting, six (6) successful U.S. Department of Commerce, Market Development Cooperator Awards over the past decade carrying out small business export promotion programs.
+In the past decade, partners have been recognized by four Presidential “E-awards” for exporting and six U.S. Department of Commerce Market Development Cooperator Awards for carrying out small business export promotion programs.
+Partners include: